-Starch solution is sticky.
+The starch solution is sticky.

 Why do colloids not settle down?

-With slightly larger particles, there is a much greater chance that the random bombardment on any side will approach an average value for the entire particle.
+With slightly larger particles, there is a much greater chance that the random bombardment on any side will approach an average value for the entire particles.
 In the contest between kinetic bombardment and gravity, gravity wins, so the particle settles.

-Many particles in a cell, including the ribosomes and all the single protein molecules that are enzymes are in the colloidal size range.
+Many particles in a cell, including the ribosomes and all the single protein molecules that are enzymes, are in the colloidal size range.

 Because of the small size of the colloidal particles, their total surface in a given volume is relatively huge.
 The reactions of life occur on surfaces, and it is easy to see how relatively large surfaces can exist in a single cell.

-The smaller the radius of curvature of the meniscus, the tighter the water is held to the colloidal or other hydrophilic surfaces by hydration and the more negative the matric potential.
+The smaller the radius of curvature of the meniscus, the tighter the water is held to the colloidal or other hydrophilic surfaces by hydration, and the more negative the matric potential.